junh1024/Reaper-Surround/README.md

 Introduction
 ---
 A collection of mostly surround JSFX for the REAPER DAW ( www.reaper.fm ).
-These are JSFX so **[DOWNLOAD ZIP](https://github.com/junh1024/Reaper-Surround/archive/master.zip)** & extract them in your Reaper EFFECTS folder.
+These are JSFX so **[Code-DOWNLOAD ZIP](https://github.com/junh1024/Reaper-Surround/archive/master.zip)** & extract them in your Reaper EFFECTS folder.
 TLDR, you will need to extract ALL files since many depend on each other.
 It is advised to ENABLE "options>show in FX list> JSFX filename" as I refer to them by name.
 Bugs/suggestions?
-File an [issue](https://github.com/junh1024/Reaper-Surround/issues) , [cockos forum thread](https://forum.cockos.com/showthread.php?p=1541506) , or contact me on [twitter](https://twitter.com/junh1024/) / [reddit](https://old.reddit.com/user/junh1024) .
+File an [issue](https://github.com/junh1024/Reaper-Surround/issues) ,  or contact me on [twitter](https://twitter.com/junh1024/) / [reddit](https://old.reddit.com/user/junh1024) .

 Donations
 ---
-I have been working on these tools since January 2014.
-There are close to 100 tools (not counting tools with multiple modes).
-I know what's useful for surround & many are unique.
+Surround is just a hobby for me since 2014.
 If you use them (especially commercially), you are encouraged to donate.
 By CC (stripe) or Paypal on https://donorbox.org/junh1024 to encourage further development & lets me know they are genuinely useful for work.
 Also, contact me for custom development based on my stuff.

 Disclaimer
 ---